 1933 Maxwell Anderson indicts Both Your Houses, a political story at the Royale Theatre.
-Morris Carnovsky is in the cast of this Theatre Guild production.
-It will go on to win the Pulitzer Prize.
+Morris Carnovsky is in the cast of the Theatre Guild production.
+The play wins the 1933 Pulitzer Prize for Drama.

-1969 The morality of the creation of the hydrogen bomb is explored in Heinar Kipphardt's In the Matter of J. Robert Oppenheimer, which opens today at the Vivian Beaumont Theatre for a run of 162 performances.
-The cast includes Joseph Wiseman, Philip Bosco, Herbert Berghof and Paul Rudd.
+1969 The morality of the creation of the hydrogen bomb is explored in Heinar Kipphardt's In the Matter of J. Robert Oppenheimer, opening at the Vivian Beaumont Theater for a run of 162 performances.
+The cast includes Joseph Wiseman, Philip Bosco, Herbert Berghof, and Paul Rudd.

 1978 Brian Clark ponders Whose Life Is It, Anyway?
 His drama stars Tom Conti as a paralyzed man eager to end his life.
-After a run at London's Mermaid Theatre it will transfer to the Savoy for a run of 672 performances.
-The following year, Tom Conti will win a Tony for the role on Broadway.
-Then a return engagement in 1980 changes the lead character's gender for Mary Tyler Moore.
+After a run at London's Mermaid Theatre, it transfers to the Savoy for a run of 672 performances.
+The following year, Conti wins a Tony for the role on Broadway.
+A return engagement in 1980 changes the lead character's gender for Mary Tyler Moore.

-1978 Micheal MacLiammoir dies today.
+1978 Micheal MacLiammoir dies.
 Co-founder of Dublin's Gate Theatre, he is remembered as an actor, director, designer, and playwright.
 He employed a young Orson Welles who had traveled to Ireland.
 He later appeared as Iago in Welles' film version of Othello.

-1983 The "Slaughter on Tenth Avenue" ballet comes to life once more as the Richard Rodgers and Lorenz Hart musical, On Your Toes, is revived on Broadway at the Virginia Theatre.
-The revival will outrun its predecessor to play 505 performances and close May 20, 1984.
+1983 The "Slaughter on Tenth Avenue" ballet comes to life once more as the Richard Rodgers and Lorenz Hart musical On Your Toes is revived on Broadway at the Virginia Theatre.
+The revival outruns its predecessor to play 505 performances.

 1989 "Gregor Samsa awoke one morning to find he's been turned into a giant cockroach."
-It was a punchline in The Producers, but Franz Kafka's story Metamorphosis becomes an actual Broadway drama today, starring Mikhail Baryshnikov as Gregor.
+It was a punchline in The Producers, but Franz Kafka's story Metamorphosis becomes an actual Broadway drama, starring Mikhail Baryshnikov as Gregor.
 It runs 96 performances at the Barrymore Theatre.

 2002 One Mo' Time, one of the longest-running Off-Broadway revues of the 1980s, opens on Broadway, but does not enjoy a repeat of its success.
 It closes after a month's run.